 Building on the carbon accounting methodologies developed in the Netherlands and North America, a global carbon accounting standard for financial institutions will be developed.
 The global carbon accounting standard builds upon the GHG Protocol’s technical guidance for calculating GHG emissions financed by loans and investments.

 The global carbon accounting standard will cover all major asset classes (e.g. mortgages, commercial real estate, listed equity, business loans, project finance) by providing detailed methodological guidance for each asset class.

 "Follow the money" is a key principle of the global standard, i.e. the money should be followed as far as possible to understand and account for the carbon impact in the real economy.
 It includes scope 1, 2 and relevant categories of scope 3 of the investee.

-A global core team of 10 to 15 leading financial institutions will be set up to to develop the global carbon accounting standard and will present the first version in mid-2020.
+A global core team of 10 to 15 leading financial institutions will develop the global carbon accounting standard and will present the first version in mid-2020.
 This version will be updated based on the lessons learned through its implementation at the regional level.
 The second version of the standard will be ready by mid-2022.